ArchiveBox/docs/Docker.md

 ### Usage

+You can use `docker compose run archivebox [subcommand]` just like the non-Docker `archivebox [subcommand]` CLI.

+First, make sure you're `cd`'ed into the same folder as your `docker-compose.yml` file (e.g. `~/archivebox`):
 ```bash
 docker compose run archivebox help
 ```

-First, make sure you're `cd`'ed into the same folder as your `docker-compose.yml` file (e.g. `~/archivebox`).

-To add new URLs, you can use `docker compose run archivebox [subcommand]` just like the non-Docker `archivebox [subcommand]` CLI.

-To add an individual URL, pass it in as an arg or via stdin.
+To add an individual URL, pass it in as an arg or via stdin:
 ```bash
 docker compose run archivebox add 'https://example.com'
 # OR
 echo 'https://example.com' | docker compose run archivebox add
 ```

-To add multiple URLs at once, pipe them in via stdin, or place them in a file inside `./data/sources` so that ArchiveBox can access it from within the container.
+To add multiple URLs at once, pipe them in via stdin, or place them in a file inside `./data/sources` so that ArchiveBox can access it from within the container:
 ```bash
 # pipe URLs in from a file outside Docker
 docker compose run archivebox add < ~/Downloads/example_urls.txt